slac-lcls/networkfox/docs/source/operations.rst

 If you are defining your computation graph and the functions that comprise it all in the same script, the decorator specification of ``operation`` instances might be particularly useful, as it allows you to assign computation graph structure to functions as they are defined.
 Here's an example::

-   from graphkit import operation, compose
+   from networkfox import operation, compose

    @operation(name='foo_op', needs=['a', 'b', 'c'], provides='foo')
    def foo(a, b, c):